richmilton/hmrc-create-user/README.md

 hmrc-create-user
 ================

 Application to create test users.
+The HMRC web page designed to create test users does not produce accounts usable for VAT apparently.

+This is a nodejs adaption of HMRC example code that can be used to create users.

 Needs the following environment variables in .env:

 ```
 HMRC_SERVER_TOKEN=your_server_token